-Groups’ complaint notes that the Clean Air Act requires the EPA to issue emission standards for any aircraft pollutant that “may reasonably be anticipated to endanger public health or welfare.”
-Airplanes are one of the fastest-growing carbon emissions sources, projected to triple by 2050 without regulations.
+Groups’ complaint notes that the Clean Air Act requires the EPA to issue emission standards.
+That’s for any aircraft pollutant that “may reasonably anticipate endangering public health or welfare.”
+Moreover, airplanes are one of the fastest-growing carbon emissions sources, projected to triple by 2050 without regulations.

 “Airplanes’ skyrocketing climate pollution requires urgent action, not more foot dragging from the Obama administration,” said Vera Pardee, a senior attorney with the Center’s Climate Law Institute.
 “The EPA has dawdled for almost a decade, even as airplane emissions are on track to spiral out of control.
 We can’t afford more denial and delay in tackling this high-flying threat to our climate.”

-Today’s suit comes nearly 10 years after the groups filed a legal petition in 2007 urging the EPA to reduce emissions of air pollutants from aircraft that contribute to global warming.
+Today’s suit comes nearly ten years after the groups filed a legal petition in 2007.
+During that time, they were urging the EPA to reduce air pollutants from aircraft emissions that contribute to global warming.